Welcome to the Cancer Biology Program!

 A defining feature of Penn’s Cancer Biology Program is its central role in bringing together the diverse facets of cancer research across Penn’s campus.
 This nucleating function of the program positions students and their research in the spotlight of the community and provides an outstanding mechanism for engagement amongst students and faculty across diverse scientific disciplines.
 As a community, our mission is to create and nurture an environment that fosters professional development, ignites a passion for research, and embraces collaboration amongst its membership.
 As faculty, our goal is to empower students with the capability to launch careers dedicated to improving our understanding and treatment of cancer.
 As students, our goal is to realize our potential as scientists, prepare for the next step in our careers, and contribute new knowledge to the field of cancer research.

 The Cancer Biology Program is committed to fostering diversity and embodying an inclusive culture amongst our membership.
 All CBP faculty receive unconscious bias training.
-As a resource to our students, select faculty members belong to the Trainee Advocacy Alliance or serve as Recruitment and Outreach Ambassadors within IDEAL Research.
+As a resource to our students, a subset of faculty members belong to the Trainee Advocacy Alliance or serve as Recruitment and Outreach Ambassadors within IDEAL Research.
 These faculty receive advanced training in Inclusive Mentoring, Restorative Justice, Racial Literacy, and Caring Community Cultivation.
-Select CBP students serve as fellows within IDEAL Research to contribute to research training programs that expose undergraduates and post-baccalaureate scholars from historically underrepresented backgrounds to biomedical research and its efforts to recruit the next generation of diverse trainees to Penn Medicine.
+CBP students can also serve as fellows within IDEAL Research to contribute to research training programs that expose undergraduates and post-baccalaureate scholars from historically underrepresented backgrounds to biomedical research and its efforts to recruit the next generation of diverse trainees to Penn Medicine.

 CB Program Activities